zedwei/webvoyager/src/reasoning/reasoning_trajectory.md

 Always consult the [Trajectory] section for the action history.
-If a recent action was unsuccessful in achieving the desired outcome, consider an alternative approach.
+If a recent similar action was unsuccessful in achieving the desired outcome, consider an alternative approach.

+[Trajectory]
 {reasoning_trajectory_str}